Kihara-Kamotho/Kihara-Kamotho/README.md

 ### Hi there 👋 I`m Alphan Kihara
  Software Developer

-- 🔭 Rails dev
+- 🔭 Rails dev, Hotwire, Stimulus
-- 🌱 Currently learning Hotwire and Stimulus
 - 👯 Open to collaborate on interesting projects
 - 📫 How to reach me: kiharaalphan@gmail.com
 <!--